School of Journalism and Mass Communication

 Majors

-Advertising
+Advertising (M)

 The Advertising (B.S.) program is dedicated to teaching students the strategic and creative skills necessary to solve clients' real world, real time, business problems.
-To that end, the Advertising program offers courses that cover the major job descriptions of advertising and marketing such as creative development, social media management and contend development, strategic research and planning, business strategy and account management, ad media planning, buying and analytics.
+To that end, the Advertising program offers courses that cover the major job descriptions of advertising and marketing such as creative development, social media management and content development, strategic research and planning, business strategy and account management, ad media planning, buying and analytics.
 Through the sequence of courses, students are exposed to various job opportunities within the field and learn the skills necessary to become a professional in an advertising agency, company or specialized communications firm.
 Further, students may participate in Texas State's national, award winning AAF (American Advertising Federation) National Student Advertising Competition (NSAC) team.

-Digital Media Innovation
+Digital Media Innovation (M)

 The Digital Media Innovation (B.S.) program immerses students in the breadth of digital knowledge to prepare them for new and emerging media roles.
 These roles, requiring advanced technology skills and digital perspective, include news application developers, multimedia experience producers, social media editors, engagement managers, web designers, and data analysts, and can include positions in traditional media organizations, technology companies and media start-ups.
-Students in this sequence focus on digital strategy and experimentation associated with new models of storytelling and innovative applications of media.
+Students in this program focus on digital strategy and product experimentation associated with new models of storytelling and innovative applications of media.

-Electronic Media
+Electronic Media (M)

 The Electronic Media (B.S.) program offers courses designed to prepare students for careers in a wide variety of media production industries, including news and sports broadcasting, cable, satellite, and streaming.
-Courses emphasize journalism, audio and video production, storytelling, management, and programming by combining skills instruction with hands-on experience while working in our new state-of-the-art Live Oak Hall production studio and our student-run radio station KTSW.
+Courses emphasize journalism, audio and video production, storytelling, management, and programming, by combining skills instruction with hands-on experience while working in our new state-of-the-art Live Oak Hall production studio and our student-run radio station KTSW.
 Many students also secure internships in professional media organizations off-campus.
 Our graduates work for professional sports teams, film production studios, and at many television and radio stations nationwide.

 The Journalism (B.S.) program prepares students to be multimedia, digital and print journalists with a solid foundation in writing, data analysis, editing and ethics in a career that is crucial to a democratic society.
 It offers students the opportunity to improve their storytelling, interviewing and research skills as well as develop the strategy and problem-solving skills required of today's workforce.
-Students are expected to produce professional quality work and are encouraged to gain additional experience through campus media outlets, including the University Star newspaper, and to seek internships with media organizations off campus.
+Students are expected to produce professional quality work and are encouraged to gain additional experience through campus media outlets, including The University Star newspaper, and to seek internships with media organizations off campus.

-Public Relations
+Public Relations (M, RRC)

 The Public Relations (B.S.) program prepares students for rewarding careers in the management of communication across all media platforms.
 The program focuses on research, innovation, and problem solving in a diverse and global society through creative and strategic thinking and the highest legal and ethical standards.
 Students have opportunities to practice their skills in Bobcat PRomotions, the student-run public relations agency, and in internships in Texas and major cities in the United States.